sappelhoff/eeg_positions/README.md

 When recording electroencephalography (EEG) data, electrodes are usually placed according to an international standard.
 The 10-20, and by extension the 10-10 and 10-05 systems are established sets of rules for this case [1].
-Even when the actual electrode positions have not been empirically measured during the recording, an approximation  of these positions is important for for plotting topographies or visualizing locations of sensors with the help of analysis software.
+Even when the actual electrode locations have not been empirically measured during the recording, an approximation  of these positions is important for for plotting topographies or visualizing locations of sensors with the help of analysis software.

-While standard positions are available in many places such as from Robert Oostenveld's [blog](http://robertoostenveld.nl/electrode/) or directly from electrode cap manufacturers such as Easycap; with this repository I tried very hard to provide an explicit and obvious documentation on how to obtain these coordinates.
+While standard locations are available in many places such as from Robert Oostenveld's [blog](http://robertoostenveld.nl/electrode/) or directly from electrode cap manufacturers such as Easycap, it is seldom specified how these electrode locations are calculated.

-This repository contains all you need to compute the standard EEG electrode positions in 3D for the 10-20, 10-10, or even 10-05 system.
+This repository contains code to compute the standard EEG electrode locations in 3D for the 10-20, 10-10, or even 10-05 system.
+There are also utility functions to project the 3D locations to 2D space and plot them.

 #### At a glance

-- The coordinates are computed on a geometrical sphere centered on the origin and with radius 1.
+- The electrode locations are computed on a geometrical sphere centered on the origin and with radius 1 (arbitrary units).
-- At its core, the function uses an algorithm to compute positions at fractions along contour lines defined by three points.
+- The function uses an algorithm to compute positions at fractions along contour lines defined by three points: See `find_point_at_fraction` in `eeg_positions/utils.py`
-- The electrode positions can be plotted in 3D or in 2D using a stereographic projection.

 #### How to work with it